9ae/ace/wiki/vault/o.01.md

 1. Lure information about the Harts out of Vio
 2. Make her think the danger is X
 3. But set up to push the Harts towards Y, where he'll be waiting.
+4. How did Zaki get them ensnared?
+   1. they go back to the Lennon's hotel room, where Zaki is waiting.

 ![[s.1_06]]
 ![[s.1_07]]